MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-refactor-linux-app-service-mysql.md

 > [!div class="checklist"]
 >
-> - **Step 1: Provision Azure App Service.** Contoso admins will provision Web Apps in the primary and secondary regions.
+> - **Step 1: Provision Azure App Service.** Contoso admins will provision web apps in the primary and secondary regions.
-> - **Step 2: Set up Traffic Manager.** They set up Traffic Manager in front of the Web Apps, for routing and load balancing traffic.
+> - **Step 2: Set up Traffic Manager.** They set up Traffic Manager in front of the web apps, for routing and load balancing traffic.
 > - **Step 3: Provision MySQL.** In Azure, they provision an instance of Azure Database for MySQL.
 > - **Step 4: Migrate the database.** They migrate the database using MySQL Workbench.
 > - **Step 5: Set up GitHub.** They set up a local GitHub repository for the app web sites/code.